lexbritvin/mattermost-etl-rocketchat/README.md

 Export supports the following entities:

 1. Users and roles.
 Only global roles are supported
-2. Custom emoji
+2. Custom emoji.
+File storage: FileSystem and GridFS
 3. Channels
 4. Direct channels
-5. Discussions are partially supported, see below
+5. RocketChat Discussions (subchannels) are partially supported, see below
 7. User uploads.
 File storage: FileSystem and GridFS
 8. Posts with per user flag.
 Channel pins are not supported by import specification.
 9. Replies and Reactions